verless/verless/docs/command-reference.md

 ## verless create project

-`verless create project NAME` initializes a new verless standard project with all directories and files required for running a build.
+`verless create project NAME` initializes a new verless default project with all directories and files required for running a build.
 If the `NAME` directory already exists, the command will fail.
 Use `--overwrite` to overwrite the directory with the new project.